-Contribution of Variant Residues in the Pre-TM1 Region to P2X7 Receptor Properties-The juxtamembrane amino-terminal N β region contains 11 residues, of which nine are variant between the P2X7 and P2X2 receptors (Fig. 2A), an N-P variation within the consensus sequence for protein kinase C phosphorylation (TXK), and a further eight residues before the conserved glycine at the start of TM1.
-Mutations were made to determine the contribution of the variant residues.
-The P2X7-N16P mutant had no effect on peak current amplitude but resulted in an \sim 50% speeding up of the time course of the initial response, and subsequent responses were as fast as those of the P2X7-2N β receptor (Fig. 2).
-Changing the four variant residues TRIQ to IVVR (19-22) had no effect on either the peak current amplitude or the time course of the response (compared with P2X7 WT, Fig. 2).
-In contrast, swapping the four residues SMNY to NRRL (23-26) reduced peak current amplitude by >95%, to 0.49 \pm 0.17 μ A, and ATP-evoked responses had the fast, reproducible time course of the P2X7-2N β chimera (Fig. 2).
-To determine the contribution of the individual variant residues in this region, we made single point mutants.
-The P2X7-M24R and N25R mutants were indistinguishable from the P2X7 WT (both amplitude and time course, Fig. 2).
-The P2X7-S23N mutant had considerably reduced peak current levels (<5% of P2X7, p < 0.0001) and the reproducible time course of the P2X7-2N β chimera (Fig. 2).
-The P2X7-Y26L mutant had reduced current amplitudes (\sim 10% of control, p <0.0001) and a modest, 2.7-fold speeding up of the first response to ATP (p < 0.0001).
-However, the rise time of the second application to ATP had the same time course as the WT P2X7 receptor.
-These results suggest that the change in properties at the P2X7-2N β chimera were dominated by the S23N mutation close to TM1, with a contribution from the variation N16P.
+The juxta-membrane amino terminal NB region contains 11 residues, of which 9 are variant between the P2X7 and P2X2 receptors (Figure 2A); a N-P variation within the consensus sequence for protein kinase C phosphorylation (TXK), and a further eight residues before the conserved glycine at the start of TM1.
+Mutations were made to determine the contribution of the variant The P2X7-N16P mutant had no residues. effect on the peak current amplitude, but resulted in an $\sim 50\%$ speeding in the time course of the intial response and subsequent responses were as fast as those of the P2X7-2Nβ receptor (Figure 2).
+Changing the 4 variant residues TRIQ to IVVR (19-22) had no effect on either the peak current amplitude or the time-course of the response (compared to P2X7 WT, Figure 2).
+In contrast swapping the 4 residues SMNY to NRRL (23-26) reduced peak current amplitude by >95% to $0.49 \pm$ 0.17 μA and ATP evoked responses had the fast, reproducible time-course of the P2X7-2Nβ chimera (Figure 2).
+To determine the contribution of the individual variant residues in this region we made single point mutants.
+The P2X7-M24R and N25R mutants were indistinguishable from the P2X7 WT (both amplitude and time-course, Figure 2).
+P2X7-S23N mutant had considerably reduced peak current levels (<5% of P2X7, p < 0.0001) and the reproducible time-course of the P2X7-2Nβ chimera (Figure 2).
+The P2X7-Y26L mutant had reduced current amplitudes (~10% of control, p<0.0001) and a modest 2.7 fold speeding in the first response to ATP (p<0.0001).
+However the rise time of the second application to ATP has the same timecourse as the WT P2X7 receptor. results suggest that the change in properties at the P2X7-2Nβ chimera were dominated by the S23N mutation close to TM1 contribution from the variation N16P.